pkivolowitz/CSC3510-S-2024/projects/p3/README.md

 There is a `getline()` but you may **not** use it.

 Rather, you must write it yourself.
 To do so, you will allocate (and at the end, free) a fixed temporary buffer of 4096 bytes.

 Then, read one character at a time into the buffer until you find a newline.
 You already have experience using `read()`.
 You'll use this again.

 In the first project, you read 1 character at a time into a buffer just large enough to hold the character (actually a few but ignore that).
 In this project, you will be reading into successive bytes of a larger buffer.
-This is easy to do...
+This is easy to do in one of several ways...

 Once you've found a newline, add a null terminator.
 You have completed a line which is now ready to transfer into your circular buffer (see